dug22/ScatteredSquareCipher/README.md

 ## Brief Introduction

-After learning about classical ciphers like the PlayFair cipher, the Nihilist cipher, etc, I decided to create my own custom cipher for fun, and it is called the Scatter
-Square Cipher.
-I decided to implement the Scatter Square Cipher using Java.
-I will be explaining how the the scatter square cipher works step by step.
+After learning about classical ciphers like the PlayFair cipher, the Nihilist cipher, etc, I decided to create my own custom cipher for fun, and it is called the Scattered Square Cipher.
+I decided to implement the Scattered Square Cipher using Java.
+I will be explaining how the the scattered square cipher works step by step.

 ---